thoughtspot/thoughtspot.github.io/_release/notes.md

 - [nth_percentile function]({{ site.baseurl }}/reference/formula-reference.html#nth_percentile) -->

 ### Google Cloud Platform GCS persistent storage option
-You can now reduce the cost of an GCP deployment by using GCS for storage of major services like the ThoughtSpot database and search engine.
+You can now reduce the cost of a GCP deployment by using GCS for storage of major services like the ThoughtSpot database and search engine.
 For more information, see [GCP configuration options]({{ site.baseurl }}/appliance/gcp/configuration-options.html).

-### Streamlined GCP data loading from an GCS bucket
+### Streamlined GCP data loading from a GCS bucket
-You can now load data from an Google Cloud Storage (GCS) bucket into your ThoughtSpot GCP instance.
+You can now load data from a Google Cloud Storage (GCS) bucket into your ThoughtSpot GCP instance.
 By assigning the _Compute Engine default service account_ and the _Set access for each API_ scope to your instance, you can set read-only access to your GCS bucket.
 This way, you don't have to enter GCS credentials when loading data.
-For more information, see [Loading data from an GCP GCS bucket]({{ site.baseurl }}/admin/loading/use-data-importer.html#loading-data-from-a-gcp-gcs-bucket)
+For more information, see [Loading data from a GCP GCS bucket]({{ site.baseurl }}/admin/loading/use-data-importer.html#loading-data-from-a-gcp-gcs-bucket)

 {: id="6-fixed"}
 ## 6.0 Fixed Issues